-- Any drug product containing a complex API regardless of administration routes and dosage forms, such as peptides, polymeric compounds, complex mixtures of APIs.

-• e.g. Conjugated estrogen tablet, glatiramer acetate injection.

-- Any non-solution drug product with a non-systemic site of action, such as topical opthalmic, local gastrointestinal (GI) action. - e.g. cyclosporine emulsion, acyclovir cream.

-- Any non-oral complex formulation/dosage form product where there are often two or more discrete states of matter within the formulation such as liposomes, colloids. - e.g. doxorubicin HCl liposomes, leuprolide acetate for depot suspension.

-Complex drug-device combinations

-- Where the drug constituent part is pre-loaded in a product-specific device constituent part or is specifically cross-labelled for use with a specific device, in which the device design affects drug delivery to the site of action and/or absorption, such as auto-injectors, metered dose inhalers. - e.g. epinephrine injection (autoinjector).
+Complex active pharmaceutical Ingredient (API) Any drug product containing a complex API regardless of administration routes and dosage forms such as peptides, polymeric compounds, complex mixtures of APIs. e.g. Conjugated estrogen tablet, glatiramer acetate injection.
+Complex routes of delivery Any non-solution drug product with a non-systemic site of action e.g. topical opthalmic, local gastrointestinal (GI) action). e.g. cyclosporine emulsion, acyclovir cream.
+Complex dosage forms/ formulations Any non-oral complex formulation/dosage form product where there are often two or more discrete states of matter within the formulation such as liposomes, colloids. e.g. doxorubicin HCI liposomes, leuprolide acetate for depot suspension.
+Complex drug-device combinations Where the drug constituent part is pre-loaded in a product-specific device constituent part or is specifically cross-labelled for use with a specific device, in which the device design affects drug delivery to the site of action and/or absorption such as auto-injectors, metered dose inhalers. e.g. epinephrine injection (autoinjector).
+5 Other products Other products where complexity or uncertainty concerning the approval pathway or possible approach would benefit from early scientific engagement, such as solid oral opioid drug products for deterrence of drug abuse. e.g. hydrocodine bitartrate ER tablet.
+Figure 1: Classification of complex products Adapted from Zhang Since the FDA produced Figure 1 in specific relation to generic drug products, it may be assumed that it is concerned primarily with 'small' drugs - that is, non-biologicals.

-Other products

-- Other products where complexity or uncertainty concerning the approval pathway or possible approach would benefit from early scientific engagement, such as solid oral opioid drug products for deterrence of drug abuse. - e.g. hydrocodine bitartrate ER tablet.

-Figure 1: Classification of complex products

-Adapted from Zhang (2020) and FDA (2020b) Since the FDA produced Figure 1 in specific relation to generic drug products, it may be assumed that it is concerned primarily with 'small' drugs - that is, non-biologicals.
 There could feasibly be some overlap in categorisation, in that a complex API may also be delivered via a complex route of administration.

+(2020) and FDA (2020b)